DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/extended_syllabus_fall_24.md

 - Presenter:
 - Journal Club Discussion Question 3 due by 11:59 pm on October 8th

 > This review of infant speech perception development and its relation to reference, word learning, and other aspects of language acquisition is an excellent introduciton to how children begin to acquire speech in infancy.
 Dr. Werker will also be presenting at the 2024 ICD Symposium on Child Develpoment!
+Attending the symposium will count towards your weekly hours.

 fNIRS Team
 - Please watch the video under Module 2 and review the Module 3 materials (introduction part 2/Head Measuring and Hardware) before our next training session!